finbarallan/Project-Privacy/privacy/PRIVACY_POLICY.md

 ### Local Storage Only
 - All your photos and app data remain on your device 📱
-- We operate no servers that store user data
+- Opto operates no servers that store user data
 - Your data is protected by iOS built-in security and encryption 🔐
 - App preferences are stored locally until you delete the app or reset your device
 - Deleting the app removes all associated local data permanently